h4de5/BabyDol/README.md

 ## Installation
 - `git clone` the repository in a directory of your choice.
 - go to that directory and install the latest dependencies by executing `php composer.phar install`
+- you should have gotten two json files from the Preparation step - copy them into the [config](config) folder
+- open the [server.php](web/server.php) file and adapt the name of your project and the path of the credential files
+- you may change the LANGUAGE_CODE there as well - see supported languages in the [natural language documentation](https://cloud.google.com/natural-language/)
-- the `web` directory should be used as document root by your webserver
+- the [web](web) directory should be used as document root by your webserver
 - once you see the website follow the instructions there

+## Usage

 ![image](https://user-images.githubusercontent.com/6115324/67603241-a6e9ff00-f778-11e9-9c9c-6a39a84004f0.png)